Hunter Garvin announces transfer portal decision

 Hunter Garvin announced he will return to Stanford wrestling after entering the NCAA transfer portal.
 The two-time All-American has two years of eligibility remaining.

 Garvin’s return is additional good news for Stanford, which saw four starters enter the portal.
-He is the second one to announced their return, alongside All-American 133 pounder Tyler Knox.
+He is the second one to announce a return, alongside All-American 133-pounder Tyler Knox.

 Garvin is 49-22 in his career and has finished in 6th place twice at 165 pounds in 2024 and ’25.
 Going into next season, he’s expected to return to the weight and take the spot in the lineup.